 Rita brings extensive international and organizational development experience to SSI.
 After robust career consulting to global corporations on intercultural skills and strategic alignment she was a performance coach to senior level executives.
 Most recently she was Acting Country Director for the Peace Corps in Azerbaijan and Moldova.
 The programs she oversaw are very similar to those that SSI sponsors in Cambodia; education, small enterprise development, and youth development.
 She has a long history with Cambodia.
 During the reign of terror under the Khmer Rouge she volunteered for American Friends Service Committee and gave presentations raising the awareness of the atrocities occurring.
 After serving as a Peace Corps Volunteer in the Philippines she was an instructional supervisor in a refugee camp preparing Khmer for resettlement in the US.
 Rita holds a Masters Degree in Organizational Communication from the University of Colorado, Boulder.
 She and her husband have two daughters and the whole family enjoys travel, sports and the outdoors.

-Tavia was born and raised in Oregon and now loves her new home in Colorado!
+Tavia was born and raised in Oregon and now loves her new home in Colorado.
 She has several years of experience working in the public health sector, both in the U.S. and internationally, including; Cambodia, India, and Uganda.
 Fun loving yet service driven, Tavia was initially introduced to SSI while completing her Master’s of Public Health Degree with a focus on Global Health and Health Disparities.
 As a graduate research assistant, she aided the formation of the Leadership Academy mentorship program, served as a public health mentor, and initiated a school water, sanitation, and hygiene (SWaSH) program.
-Now excited by her new role as the Communications and Development Manager, Tavia seeks to share SSI's mission.
+Upon graduation, she served as SSI's Communications and Development Manager.
+Tavia now welcomes the opportunity to serve as the Interim Executive Director to continue sharing SSI's mission.
 She strongly believes that, together we can make a difference in the lives of Cambodians for generations to come by supporting sustainable community development through education and entrepreneurship.

 A Colorado native, Amy has been volunteering with local organizations for most of her life.
 She believes that the benefit from helping others is one of the greatest rewards life has to offer.
 She has worked in schools, churches, mentoring programs, as well as with dance companies and sports organizations.
 She currently holds a supervisory position in a national corporation in addition to her duties at SSI.
 Amy travels every chance she gets but resides in Colorado with her daughter.
 She holds a BA in Computer-Mediated Communication from Colorado State University.